-We compared the frame-boundary preemption of AMCilk and the stealboundary implementation4 using the workload distribution from real applications: bing search workload and finance server workload [15].
+We compared the frame-boundary preemption of AMCilk and the steal-boundary implementation3 using the workload distribution from real applications: bing search workload and finance server workload [15].
 For each workload, we vary the average number of jobs arrived per second to generate three different system loads: low, medium, and high loads, where the average system utilizations are approximately 60%, 75%, and 90%.
 For each setting, we randomly generate 100,000 jobs and record the average flow time.
-Figure 7 shows the results for the bing search workload and the finance workload.
-The result indicates that the frame-boundary implementation reduces the average flow times by 60-70% compared to the steal-boundary implementation for the bing search workload, and the reduction of average flow time is even larger for the finance workload.
-Figure 8 compares both systems by increasing the job arrival rate of the Bing workload.
-We can see that AMCilk supports the job arrival rate of up to 230 jobs per second without being overloaded (where overloading is indicated by having the average flow time increase unboundedly as time passes) while the frame-boundary implementation supports at most 160 jobs per second - an improvement of 43.8%, indicating that fast preemption can indeed lead
+Figure 6 shows the results for the bing workload (the finance workload results are even better).
+The results shows that the frame-boundary implementation reduces the average flow times for 60-70% compared to the steal-boundary implementation.
+Figure 7 compares both systems by increasing the job arrival rate of the Bing workload.
+We can see that AMCilk supports the job arrival rate of up to 230 jobs per second without being overloaded (where overloading is indicated by having the average flow time increase unboundedly as time passes) while the frame-boundary implementation supports at most 160 jobs per second - an improvement of 43.8%, indicating that fast preemption can indeed lead to measurable impact on service-level performance for this application.